Best Webflow Templates for Healthcare and Medtech Companies in 2026

 Is Webflow HIPAA compliant for healthcare websites?

-Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI) — but most healthcare marketing websites do not need to handle PHI at all.
+Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI), and Webflow does not offer Business Associate Agreements (BAAs) — but most healthcare marketing websites do not need to handle PHI at all.
 A marketing website that showcases services, publishes content, and embeds a booking widget from a compliant third-party system operates outside HIPAA's scope entirely.
 The compliant tool handles patient data; Webflow hosts the public-facing layer.

 Patient appointments, intake forms, clinical notes, and insurance information should live in HIPAA-compliant third-party platforms: Jane App, Calendly Health, Practice Fusion, or your existing practice management system.
-Webflow connects to these via embed — no PHI passes through Webflow's infrastructure.
+Each of these can sign a BAA with your organisation.
+Webflow connects to these via embed — no PHI passes through Webflow's infrastructure, and the BAA chain stays inside the compliant tools.

 Where this becomes a genuine concern is if patient health data passes through Webflow forms directly.
 Do not configure it this way.
-Keep Webflow strictly as your public-facing marketing layer and route all clinical data collection through purpose-built compliant tools.
+Keep Webflow strictly as your public-facing marketing layer and route all clinical data collection through purpose-built compliant tools that can sign BAAs.

 Important caveat: HIPAA requirements vary significantly by organisation type, jurisdiction, data handled, and how third-party integrations are configured.
 The guidance above reflects general principles — not legal advice.
 Verify your specific setup with your compliance team or legal counsel before launching a healthcare site on any platform.